 The ice cream aisle at your local grocer is a veritable garden of earthly delights for those who love frozen treats.
 But those expensive prices can bring you back to reality in a hurry.

 Fortunately, you can save a bundle simply by trying out a store brand.

-For example, right now at my local King Soopers, I can purchase a pint of Kroger brand ice cream on sale for just $1.
-That compares with a sale price of $3.49 for a pint of Ben & Jerry’s (normally $4.79) and a regular price of $4.49 for just 14 ounces of Häagen-Dazs.
+For example, at my local King Soopers, I can purchase a pint of Kroger brand chocolate chip cookie dough ice cream at full price for $1.69.
+That compares with $4.99 for a pint of Ben & Jerry’s or Häagen-Dazs chocolate chip cookie dough.

-And the Kroger flavors are fabulous: Everything from basic strawberry, chocolate and vanilla to mint chocolate chip and rocky road.
+Other Kroger flavors also are fabulous.
+You’ll find everything from basic strawberry, chocolate and vanilla to mint chocolate chip and rocky road.
 You’ll even find varieties with bits of Butterfinger and Baby Ruth.

 Adriana Nikolova / Shutterstock.com

 The cold, hard truth about ice cream is that it can be lousy for your waistline and your health.
 But there is a much healthier way to satisfy that cool, creamy craving.

 A Yonanas dessert maker machine allows you to transform frozen bananas into a delicious treat that its converts swear tastes exactly like banana ice cream.
 You can also mix in other fruits, such as strawberries.

 4. Protect the ice cream you’ve already got

 Levent Konuk / Shutterstock.com